hashicorp/terraform-provider-google/website/docs/r/compute_instance_template.html.markdown

 * `reservation_affinity` - (Optional) Specifies the reservations that this instance can consume from.
     Structure is [documented below](#nested_reservation_affinity).

+* `resource_manager_tags` - (Optional) A set of key/value resource manager tag pairs to bind to the instances.
+Keys must be in the format tagKeys/{tag_key_id}, and values are in the format tagValues/456.

 * `scheduling` - (Optional) The scheduling strategy to use.
 More details about this configuration option are [detailed below](#nested_scheduling).